alttch/tebot/README.md

   both commands and callback queries

-#### Method kwargs
+#### Handler kwargs

-The following kwargs are sent to registered methods:
+The following kwargs are sent to registered handlers:

 * **text** message text (only for message handler)